Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/ISD/FPS/FPS-First-Person-Controller.md

 # FPS - First Person Player Scene

-As this game is a First Person Shooter, there is no need to create a mesh for the player object, as in game, the player will never see it.
+As this game is a First-Person Shooter, there is no need to create a mesh for the player object, as in game, the player will never see it.

-Therefore the player object can be initially created with a simple collider and camera.
+Therefore, the player object can be initially created with a simple collider and camera.

 There are two main steps to creating the player: